Factory Accident Claims for Compensation

 Contact us today by calling 0330 1332 857 to find out if you have a claim.

-Beacon Law have dealt with a large number of factory accident claims, with many different accident causes.
+Beacon Law have dealt with a large number of factory accident claims for compensation.
 Some of the main causes of accidents that occur in a factory include:

 • Slips, trips, and falls – As factories are usually very busy places, it is not uncommon for slip and trip accidents to occur as a result of poor housekeeping or other members of staff leaving products and equipment lying around, posing a risk to all members of staff.